Ultimate Ultimate 1996

 UFC: The Ultimate Ultimate 2 (also known as Ultimate Ultimate 1996, UFC 11.5 or Ultimate Ultimate '96: The Tournament of Champions) was a mixed martial arts event held by the Ultimate Fighting Championship on December 7, 1996.
 The event took place at the Fair Park Arena in Birmingham, Alabama, and was broadcast live on pay-per-view in the United States, and released on home video.

+This was the last event of the UFC to be openweight.
+From UFC 12 and afterwards, weight categories were introduced.